HouseMiv/HouseMiv/README.md

 <br></br>

 ## 🎓 Recent Achievements
-- 🏅 **Rukon** - Advanced Python Programming Certification
+- 🏅 **Rukon** — Advanced Python Programming Certification
-- 🥇 **Aeroton 2024** - Development of digital and engineering solutions for the development of urban air mobility.
+- 🥇 **Aeroton 2024** — Developed digital and engineering solutions for urban air mobility
-- 🏆 **The All-Russian Gazprom Neft and ITMO Case Championship** - Awarded for "Infrastructure solutions for the implementation of AI projects".
+- 🏆 **The All-Russian Gazprom Neft and ITMO Case Championship** — Awarded for "Infrastructure solutions for the implementation of AI projects".
+- 🥉 **Ostrovok Hackathon** — 3rd place, developed the "secret guest" system
 - 📚 **Be in IT** — Participant in a series of educational programs.
+- 🧠 **VK Education** — Teacher, Expert
+  - College IT.Moscow — conducted hands-on training sessions for students
+  - IT Knowledge Day supported by the Ministry of Education of the Russian Federation — expert
+  - VK + HSE ML Track — case author

 ---

 ## 🌍 [Connect with Me](https://housemiva.netlify.app/)